wp-plugins/zedity/readme.txt

 * **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!

-**SPECIAL** [Welcome Spring Promo Code](http://zedity.com/plugin/wp): take advantage of this limited special offer to get Zedity Premium with a great discount!
+**-=SPECIAL PROMO=-** [Welcome Spring Promo Code](http://zedity.com/plugin/wp): take advantage of this limited special offer to get Zedity Premium with a great discount!

 **Here is an example of Zedity (initial free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]